ArcyFlores/trainly/README.md

 ### Description of Program Files

-ReportTasks[i].php files are the reports required of the project.
+ReportTasks.php files are the reports required of the project.

 adminhome.php - Administrator Home Page
 adminstuhome.php - Administrator's Home page